Thompson Sampling in Function Spaces via Neural Operators: Preliminaries

 for any $\infun, \infun' \in \infspace$, and $\iterIdx\in\N$, which are an extension of the same recursions from the scalar-valued case \citep[App.
 F]{Chowdhury2017} to the case of vector-valued processes.
-Such definition arises from sequentially conditioning the GP posterior on each observation, starting from the prior $\gp(\widehat{\nnop}_0, \opkernel_0)$.
-It leads to the same matrix-based definitions of the usual GP posterior equations \citep{Rasmussen2006}, but in our case avoids complications with the resulting higher-order tensors that arise when kernels are operator-valued.
+Such definition arises from sequentially conditioning the GP posterior on each observation, starting from the prior with $\widehat{\nnop}_0 := \widehat{\nnop}$ and $\opkernel_0 := \opkernel$.
+This recursion leads to the same matrix-based definitions of the usual GP posterior equations \citep{Rasmussen2006}, but in our case it avoids complications with the resulting higher-order tensors that arise when kernels are operator-valued.